enotvtapke/kotlin-remote/README.md

   client cannot be restored.
 To fix it, changes inside the Kotlin compiler should be made, which is complicated.
 * Parameters with default values are passed on the network even if they have default values.
 Because we know the function signature statically, it can be fixed.
+* Remote functions does not preserve coroutine context.
+All the suspend calls inside remote functions are executed in Ktor coroutine context.
+It basically means that user should provide correct coroutine context inside remote function bodies with suspend calls.

 ### Used technologies